jaredly/jerd/docs/Roadmap.md

     and then harvest right after.
     Yeah that sounds legit.
     Much better this way.
+  - [ ] tracing without buffers
+  - [ ] tracing with buffers
+    - this would mean, I think, swapping in a shader that just blits the texture out onto the canvas, then using toDataURL or something like that, and doing that for each buffer ...
+    - ooh ok it would be cool to have a setting to "show the intermediate buffers" anyway.
+Yeah that would be neat.

 ### Editor squirrlyness
 - [x] make it so you can't select "inside" of an ID hash